-Ibaraki University revised and expanded its Graduate School curricula in 2009, and students may now choose from two Master of Arts programs in the Graduate School of Humanities, either in Cultural Sciences or Social Sciences.
+Ibaraki University revised and expanded its Graduate School curricula in 2009, and students may now choose from two Master of Arts programs in the Graduate School of Humanities and Social Sciences, either in Cultural Sciences or Social Sciences.

 With a major in Cultural Sciences, graduate students pursue interdisciplinary research in social science, historical and cultural heritage, literature and thought, linguistics, intercultural communications, and media culture.

 A major in Social Sciences offers students the chance to investigate diverse topics including law and public administration, economy, management, area studies, and sociology.

 In the Graduate School of Humanities and Social Sciences, students benefit from small classes and close collaboration with faculty over a two-year period.
 This enables the student to write a master's thesis on a technical theme.
 Through daily hard work and a positive spirit of rivalry with peers, students are exposed to a broad range of interdisciplinary topics and learn how to conduct in-depth investigation in the basic courses.
 More advanced research skills are developed and analytical and critical abilities are deepened in the advanced research courses.
 In addition, in the Career Education Program, students can take advantage of the opportunities to demonstrate and sharpen their professional and academic skills.

 The Graduate School of Humanities and Social Sciences is proud to offer working adults flexible schedules.
 Moreover, it provides foreign students with Japanese language classes that have been carefully designed with them in mind.